hbaldwin98/go-interpreter/notes.md

 a tool such as [Bison](https://www.gnu.org/software/bison/), however, doing it ourselves like everything is an invaluable experience.
 Also, building our own probably would be better if we wanted to add more features to our language.

-Precendence  is done through top down operator precendence (or Pratt parsing).
+*Precendence* is done through top down operator precendence (or Pratt parsing).
+*Right Binding Power* UNDERSTAND
+*Left Binding Power* UNDERSTAND

 ### Challenges